"If you cannot hear the sound of the genuine in you, you will all of your life spend your days on the ends of strings that somebody else pulls."

 "The sound of the genuine makes the same music,” Thurman hints

-Join us at Dramatic Changes: The Center for Sound Relationships for this intimate, interactive, interdisciplinary “concertshop” matinee, where you'll develop awareness skills based on music, mindfulness, neuroscience, and design to:
+Join us at Dramatic Changes: The Center for Sound Relationships for this intimate, interactive, analog, interdisciplinary “concertshop” matinee, where you'll develop awareness skills based on music, mindfulness, neuroscience, and design to:

 - Listen and attune to yourself and others